 Correlation in use of Internet and type of settlement can also be observed, however, nature of the correlation is different among the countries (see Figure 7.3).
 Only in Germany the relationship is linear - larger share of older people who had used the Internet in the last 7 days is found in large cities, it gradually decreases in small towns and in rural areas.
 In Sweden and Latvia, there are no significant differences between use of Internet in small towns and rural areas, the share of Internet users is higher only in large cities.
-In Finland there are no significant differences in larger cities and smaller towns.
+In Finland there are no significant differences in Internet use in larger cities and smaller towns.
 The share of those who have used the Internet in the last 7 days is lower only in rural areas.

 Also, a correlation between use of Internet and years in formal education can be observed (see Figure 7.4).
 In Sweden and Finland, the correlation is linear.
-In Germany no significant differences in the use of the Internet between those who have spent 8 years or less in formal education and those who have spent 9-11 years- only 23-24% of both groups have used the Internet in the last 7 days.
-In Latvia, older people who have spent 8 years of those who used the Internet in the last 7 days is similar among those who have spent 9-11 years and 12-14 years in school - 33% and 38%, respectively, which is a small difference, given that those who studied for 15 years or more it is 67%.
+In Germany no significant differences in the use of the Internet between those who have spent 8 years or less in formal education and those who have spent 9-11 years-only 23-24% of both groups have used the Internet in the last 7 days.
+In Latvia, older people who have spent 8 years or less in formal education have used the Internet only in some cases (7%).
+The share of those who used the Internet in the last 7 days is similar among those who have spent 9-11 years and 12-14 years in school - 33% and 38%, respectively, which is a small difference, given that those who studied for 15 years or more it is 67%.